betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 ## Forking and Customizing the OpenSSF Best Practices and Badge App Website

-While the OpenSSF Best Practices are very comprehensive and are apparently well-supported by the broader open source software development community, many projects are not fully open source and therefore some of the practices do not apply.
+While the OpenSSF Best Practices are very comprehensive and are apparently well supported by the broader open source software development community, many projects are not fully open source and therefore some of the practices do not apply.
 For example, the MUST item [[floss_license]] requires the software be released as Free-Libre /Open Source Software (FLOSS).
 That is very important for open source software but is not appropriate for many types of proprietary software.
 But most of the other OpenSSF Best Practices are applicable to all types of software.
-So how can other software development communities and organizations take advantage of the applicable OpenSSF Best Practices while excluding those that don't apply; and adding more customized criteria for their community or organization?
+So how can other software development communities and organizations take advantage of the applicable OpenSSF Best Practices while excluding those that don't apply; and also add customized criteria for their community or organization?

 One large potential untapped contribution of the Badge App site is that it can serve as a foundation for creating a more targeted set of best practices for a particular software development community or organization.
 In theory, one could fork, modify, and deploy a customized version of the OpenSSF Best Practices Badge Site targeted to an internal organization's projects.